Emotional Support Animal Florida

 What Do I Do Next?

 If you live in Florida already and you got your letter of approval from a mental health professional, then you can go ahead and purchase any domesticated animal for emotional support.
 If you’re not yet in Florida but have your approval, you can still purchase an animal anywhere if you don’t have one.
-Your current pet could become an Emotional Support Animal providing they are a domesticated animal that doesn’t have any behavioural or social issues.
+Your current pet could become an Emotional Support Animal providing they are a domesticated animal that doesn’t have any behavioral or social issues.
 These animals don’t require any form of special training because their main purpose is to provide you with companionship.

 Moving to Florida